An Easy Test for Emissions Reduction Potential

 Please include these emissions reductions as best you can and explain them in the text field.
 We are looking for the best case scenario that is feasible and can be justified.

-We assume 0.898 pounds (or 0.000449 tons) per kWh reduced, based 2018 EIA US estimates for the US electric grid.
-We know that different regions will have different levels of carbon intensity, and we believe that the carbon intensity will go down everywhere over time, but we intend to be generous in this first assessment, so we simply use the current US carbon intensity for all years between now and 2050.
-If you can justify a higher carbon intensity for the kWhs your product will save between now and 2050, please let us know in the text field.
+We assume 1.058 pounds (or 0.000529 tons) per kWh reduced, based 2018 EIA U.S. estimates for the global electric grid.
+We know that different regions will have different levels of carbon intensity, and we believe that the carbon intensity will go down everywhere over time, but we intend to be generous in this assessment, so we simply use the current global carbon intensity for all years between now and 2050.
+If you can justify a higher carbon intensity for the kWhs your product will save between now and 2050, please let us know.

-We are looking for the number of years between now and the year that the point of maximum adoption is reached.
-We recognize and expect that year will likely be past the ‘startup’ phase of adoption and after the acquisition of your startup by a major global player.
+Please provide the number of years between now and the year that the point of maximum adoption is reached.
+We recognize and expect that year will likely be past the ‘startup’ phase of adoption and could be after the acquisition of your startup by a major global player.
+That’s OK; our aim is to measure your impact on emissions, not life of the business entity.

 Clean Energy Ventures is looking for the potential of cumulative GHG emission reductions of 2.5 gigatons by 2050.
 Additionally, members of our sister organization of individual investors (The Clean Energy Venture Group) have more varied environmental criteria.
 While the potential to mitigate climate change is important to members of the Group, they may not adhere to a specific metric, and may be guided by other factors in addition to GHG emission reduction.